 The CFMTA was founded on August 24, 1935 in Vancouver by a group of professional musicians who were also recognized as eminent teachers.
 They represented the Provincial Associations of British Columbia, Alberta, Saskatchewan and Manitoba.
 The impetus for the formation of this organization resulted from correspondence between Minnie Boyd of Winnipeg and Roy Robertson of Vancouver, as well as through consultation with the Presidents of the four founding Provincial Organizations.
 The officers elected to this new federation were: President - Roy Robertson (Vancouver); Vice-President - Mrs. O. J. Walker (Edmonton); Secretary-Treasurer - Minnie Boyd (Winnipeg).
 On August 26, 1935 a framework for the By-Laws and a Constitutional outline were drawn up.

 Other Provincial Organizations gradually became affiliated with the CFMTA: Ontario in 1942, Nova Scotia in 1944, Quebec in 1945, New Brunswick in 1955, Newfoundland in 1987 and Prince Edward Island in 1995.
-The Yukon territory joined in 2011.
+The Yukon territory joined in 2011, with the Northwest Territories joining in 2021.

 The first convention of the CFMTA was held in Vancouver in July, 1936...